Llanidloes railway station: History

 Llanidloes development into a major junction station arose because of the rapid and chaotic growth of the Victorian railway network in Great Britain.
-In 1859, the Mid-Wales Railway (MWR) had received an Act of Parliament to build and run a railway from Newtown to Brecon via Builth Wells and then on to Merthyr Tydfil, Cardiff or Neath.
-But just as the MWR began building north towards Llanidloes, problems arose when the Manchester and Milford Railway (M&MR) finally received parliamentary assent to connect the industrial north west of England directly with the port of Milford Haven via a series of interconnecting lines in 1860.
+In 1859, the Mid-Wales Railway (MWR) had received Mid-Wales Railway Act 1859 (22 & 23 Vict. c. lxiii) giving them permission to build and run a railway from Newtown to Brecon via Builth Wells and then on to Merthyr Tydfil, Cardiff or Neath.
+But just as the MWR began building north towards Llanidloes, problems arose when the Manchester and Milford Railway (M&MR) finally received permission to connect the industrial north west of England directly with the port of Milford Haven via a series of interconnecting lines in the Manchester and Milford Railway Act 1860 (23 & 24 Vict. c. clxxv).
 The initial proposal had been put forward in 1846 but the scheme was not passed until it received backing from the London and North Western Railway.
-As a result of this timing, parliament had accidentally granted the M&MR and the MWR the same rights to build two separate lines through the same terrain.
+As a result of this timing, Parliament had accidentally granted the M&MR and the MWR the same rights to build two separate lines through the same terrain.

 In response the M&MR prioritised its work on completing the first section to Llanidloes by working east from Llangurig on what became known as the Llangurig branch.
 Further work west of Llangurig is visible on Google Earth and Victorian OS Maps including the portals of the summit tunnel at Blaen Myherin.
 However, by 1861, surveyors and navvies from the competing companies were physically clashing south of the town.

-In response, another Act of Parliament was passed in 1862, giving the jointly owned Llanidloes and Newtown Railway (L&NR) (which was managed by the Cambrian Railways since 1860) the rights to extend southwards from Llanidloes with 1.5 mi of double track to Penpontbren Junction where the M&MR line would diverge to Carmarthen and the MWR line would continue to (serving Builth Wells).
+In response, the Llanidloes and Newtown (Mid Wales and Manchester and Milford) Railway Act 1862 (25 & 26 Vict. c. clxii) was passed, giving the jointly owned Llanidloes and Newtown Railway (L&NR) the rights to extend southwards from Llanidloes with 1.5 mi of double track to Penpontbren Junction where the M&MR line would diverge to Carmarthen and the MWR line would continue to (serving Builth Wells).
 The M&MR and MWR would both pay 5% "per annum" on construction costs and maintenance.
 The three companies would also pay equal shares of interest and running costs for a new station at Llanidloes.
 However these charges would eventually prove crippling for the M&MR. The northern section from Llanidloes to Newtown would be operated through the jointly owned L&NR; connecting the MWR and M&MR with the Oswestry and Newtown Railway.